puppetlabs/bolt/2-acquiring-nodes/README.md

 vagrant up
 ```

-Finally you can generate the SSH config so `bolt` knows how to authenticate with the SSH daemon.
-The following command will output the required configuratil.
+Finally you can generate the SSH configuration so `bolt` knows how to authenticate with the SSH daemon.
+The following command will output the required details.

 ```
 vagrant ssh-config